venture-23/icon-token-standard/ICT/ict-2.md

 ```

 ### XTokenReceiver
-This library is used to handle the cross chain token transfer to the contracts in ICON chain.
+This library is used to handle the cross chain token transfer to the contracts in the ICON chain.
 It extends the TokenFallback method of ICON.
 The function [xTokenFallback](#xtokenfallback) is only callable via XCall services on ICON.
 It is called when transfer is called from the foreign chain and the receiving address is a contract in ICON.
 The receiving contract must have implemented ```xTokenFallback``` inorder to get a successful transfer of tokens.

 #### Methods